khsnhelovorld/SCOR-AHIBE/IPFS_GUIDE.md

 }
 ```

-For batch operations, see `BatchPublisherApp` which handles:
+SCOR-AHIBE Principle:
-- Chunked uploads for large indices
+- Each holder has exactly one ciphertext file on IPFS
-- Automatic retry with exponential backoff
+- Direct CID lookup with O(1) complexity
-- Deterministic CID calculation for offline mode
+- No aggregation or shared data files